picode7/telegram-bot-template/Readme.md

-# Vaccine Alert Bot

-Telegram bot template with examples.
+# Telegram bot template with examples

+Using NodeJs, Typescript/JavaScript, Docker.

+## Development

+- Create `.env` file and add the `TELEGRAM_TOKEN = ...`.
+- Run `npm start`
+- Start a chat with your bot on Telegram

 ## Setup